xinzhili/db-mcp-server/docs/TIMESCALEDB_IMPLEMENTATION.md

 - **Tool Integration (100% Complete)**: All TimescaleDB tool types have been registered and implemented.
 This includes hypertable creation and listing tools, compression and retention policy tools, time-series query tools, and continuous aggregate tools.
 All tools have comprehensive test coverage.

-- **Context Integration (40% Complete)**: The TimescaleDB detection and hypertable schema information have been implemented, providing comprehensive information about TimescaleDB availability, version, and detailed schema information for hypertables including columns, compression and retention policies.
-The remaining context integration features including code completion and query suggestions are still pending.
+- **Context Integration (100% Complete)**: All the context integration features have been implemented, including TimescaleDB detection, hypertable schema information, code completion for TimescaleDB functions, documentation for TimescaleDB functions, and query suggestion features.

 - **Testing (85% Complete)**: Unit tests for connection, hypertable management, policy features, compression and retention policy tools, time-series query tools, continuous aggregate tools, and context features have been implemented.
 TimescaleDB Docker setup for proper integration testing and end-to-end tool tests are pending.

-- **Documentation (0% Complete)**: Documentation for TimescaleDB features, best practices, and usage examples have not been created yet.
+- **Documentation (25% Complete)**: Documentation for TimescaleDB functions has been created, but documentation for other features, best practices, and usage examples is still pending.

 - **Deployment (0% Complete)**: TimescaleDB Docker setup, CI/CD integration, and performance testing have not been implemented yet.

-**Overall Progress**: Approximately 83% of the planned work has been completed, focusing on the core infrastructure layer, tool integration, and the context integration features (TimescaleDB detection and hypertable schema information).
-All core tools have been implemented and tested.
+**Overall Progress**: Approximately 90% of the planned work has been completed, focusing on the core infrastructure layer, tool integration, and all context integration features.
+The remaining work is primarily related to comprehensive documentation and deployment setup.

 ## 6. Timeline